MASTG-TECH-0031: Debugging

 Android apps support two different types of debugging: Debugging on the level of the Java runtime with the Java Debug Wire Protocol (JDWP), and Linux/Unix-style ptrace-based debugging on the native layer, both of which are valuable to reverse engineers.

 Dalvik and ART support the JDWP, a protocol for communication between the debugger and the Java virtual machine (VM) that it debugs.
-JDWP is a standard debugging protocol that's supported by all command line tools and Java IDEs, including jdb, IntelliJ, and Eclipse.
-Android's implementation of JDWP also includes hooks for supporting extra features implemented by the Dalvik Debug Monitor Server (DDMS).
+JDWP is a standard debugging protocol that's supported by command-line tools and Java IDEs, including jdb.
+Android's implementation of JDWP also includes hooks for supporting extra features that were historically implemented by the Dalvik Debug Monitor Server (DDMS), now replaced by the Android Studio profiler.

 A JDWP debugger allows you to step through Java code, set breakpoints on Java methods, and inspect and modify local and instance variables.
 You'll use a JDWP debugger most of the time you debug "normal" Android apps (i.e., apps that don't make many calls to native libraries).

 In the following section, we'll show how to solve the Android UnCrackable L1 with jdb alone.
 Note that this is not an efficient way to solve this crackme.
-Actually you can do it much faster with Frida and other methods, which we'll introduce later in the guide.
+You can do it faster with Frida (Android) and other methods, which we'll introduce later in the guide.
 This, however, serves as an introduction to the capabilities of the Java debugger.

-The adb command line tool was introduced in the "Android Basic Security Testing" chapter.
-You can use its adb jdwp command to list the process IDs of all debuggable processes running on the connected device (i.e., processes hosting a JDWP transport).
+You can use the adb command adb jdwp to list the process IDs of all debuggable processes running on the connected device (i.e., processes hosting a JDWP transport).
 With the adb forward command, you can open a listening socket on your host computer and forward this socket's incoming TCP connections to the JDWP transport of a chosen process.

 12167

 You're now ready to attach jdb.
 Attaching the debugger, however, causes the app to resume, which you don't want.
 You want to keep it suspended so that you can explore first.
-To prevent the process from resuming, pipe the suspend command into jdb:
+To prevent the process from resuming, pipe the suspend command into the debugger:

 Initializing jdb ...